UBS says communications head Willi resigns

 At the same time, he again braced staff for more to come on top of existing cuts of 3,500 staff.

-The 46-year-old Swiss-born Willi, who survived several management culls, including of CEO Peter Wuffli and former chairman Marcel Ospel after losses of more than $50 billion and a Swiss government bailout in 2008, leads a team of 250 people and a budget of roughly 250 million Swiss francs ($268.17 million).
+The 46-year-old Swiss-born Willi, who survived several management culls, including of CEO Peter Wuffli and former chairman Marcel Ospel after losses of more than $50 billion (31 billion pounds) and a Swiss government bailout in 2008, leads a team of 250 people and a budget of roughly 250 million Swiss francs.

 Besides media relations, Willi oversaw UBS's sponsoring efforts, which include track and field's Diamond League.
 He also spearheaded advertising efforts, including a global "we will not rest" campaign, which was scrapped late last year after an alleged rogue trader incurred $2 billion in losses at the bank.